What’s Causing Your Swollen Feet?

 Pregnancy or carrying excessive weight

 Similarly, people who are overweight carry extra body mass more than their musculoskeletal system can healthily handle.
+The pressure pushes fluids down toward the feet.
+This is because fluids are not being pushed down and their flow is being slowed down.

 There could be other more serious reasons for swollen feet in pregnant and obese people.
 Unusual swelling in pregnant women could be a sign of preeclampsia.
 This is when the body produces fluids that suddenly and significantly raise blood pressure.
 If left untreated, it may lead to organ failure.